-- You need a computer that is on the same subnetwork as the ATA, to capture the log files.
+You need a computer that is on the same subnetwork as the ATA, to capture the log files.
 This computer needs to be running a syslog daemon.
-Enter the IP address and the port of this computer in the Syslog Server and Debug Server fields.
-Default port is 514. - You can deploy a syslog server to receive syslog messages from the ATA, which acts as a syslog client.
+Enter the IP address of this computer in the Syslog Server and Debug Server fields.

+- You can deploy a syslog server to receive syslog messages from the ATA, which acts as a syslog client.
 The syslog client device uses the syslog protocol to send messages, based on its configuration, to a syslog server.
-The syslog messages can be accessed by reviewing the "syslog.514.log" file which is the default name resides in the same directory as the slogsrv.exe syslog server application. - Partners can download the Syslog Server for SPA Devices by using the link below (login required): www.cisco.com/en/US/partner/prod/collateral/voicesw/ps6788/phones/ps10499/ syslog_server_for_spa_devices.zip
+The syslog messages can be accessed by reviewing the "syslog.514.log" file which resides in the same directory as the slogsrv.exe syslog server application. - Partners can download the Syslog Server for SPA Devices by using the link below (login required): www.cisco.com/en/US/partner/prod/collateral/voicesw/ps6788/phones/ ps10499/syslog_server_for_spa_devices.zip